 Others who trekked the previous day followed the gorillas up and down three mountains and only managed to catch glimpses of them swinging through the trees.

 We spent an hour filming and photographing.
 We were so close I had to put away my long lens.
+The experience turned into a real bucket list wow one.

 Click below to see how close we were: